Have you ever been in a situation where you would like to get to know someone better but you don’t know how to initiate a conversation?

-A great conversation starter when meeting someone for the first time in another country or even in your own neighbourhood is asking a person where they are from.
+A great conversation starter when meeting someone for the first time in another country or even in your own neighborhood is asking a person where they are from.

 There are many ways to do so.
 Here are just a few:

-I recognise that accent.
+- I recognize that accent.
 Where is it from?

 Some people really love to have a chat about sport or current events.
-However, it’s wise to first analyse the situation and the person before getting into a political discussion.
+However, it’s wise to first analyze the situation and the person before getting into a political discussion.